Ping Pong Table Dimensions: What’s The Official Size?

 - A 3mm wide white line parallel to the sideline

-The last line is associated with double games.
+The last line relates to doubles.
 Its job is to divide the table into equal halves.
-The other lines are drawn symmetrically along the length and width of the table.

-The net is used to separate the playing area into two equal parts and is parallel to the end lines.
-The ITTF has rules for the ping pong net where it has to be 1.83m long and 0.1525m tall.
+The net’s purpose is to separate the playing area into two equal parts, it runs parallel to the end lines.
+The ITTF rules for the ping pong net stipulate that it has to be 1.83m long and 0.1525m tall.

-The net is supported by two posts with the same height as the net.
-In addition to that, the posts shouldn’t be more than 15.25 cm away from the table’s edges.
+There are two posts that reside at either end of the table.
+This is what supports the net.
+These posts must be of the same height as the net as well.
+In addition, the posts shouldn’t be more than 15.25cm away from the table’s edges.
 Finally, the bottom of the net should be as close as it can be to the playing surface.

-The official regulation table could actually have any color.
-As long as the surface is dark and allows for full visibility of the ball.
+Surprisingly, table tennis rules do not have strict requirements when it comes to color.
+As long as the surface is dark and allows for full visibility of the ball then it is eligible.
 It should also have a toned-down finish that doesn’t allow glare or distracting reflections.

-The reason why they must be this thick is to do with the bounce of the ball.
-The thicker the table top then the more the ball will bounce.
-Having this thickness ensures that the ball bounces a distance of 26 cm if it’s dropped from a height of 30 cm.
+The reason why tables have to be this thick is to do with the bounce of the ball.
+The thicker the tabletop the higher the ball will bounce.
+Having this thickness ensures that the ball bounces a distance of 26cm if it’s dropped from a height of 30cm.

-Thick tables like this can get quite expensive however and if buying a table for the home we’d recommend going for as thick as you can but at least ¾” (18mm) thick is best.
+Thick tables like this can get quite expensive however, if you’re buying a table for your home we recommend going for whatever thickness you can afford with a ¾” (18mm) thickness being our minimum recommendation.

 The typical weight for a full-size high-quality table is around 300lbs.
-These tables are often more pricey and a lot less portable.
-Tables made for the home and recreational use are a lot lighter and they tend to weigh anywhere from 50 to 150lbs making them a lot easier to move around the home.
+However, these tables are often very pricey and a lot less portable.
+Tables made for home and recreational use are a lot lighter and they tend to weigh anywhere from 50 to 150lbs, making them a lot easier to move around the home.

 ¾ Size Tables

 Having a room with limited space shouldn’t stop you from owning a ping pong table.
-There are lots of smaller tables that aren’t the full size.
-You can get ¾ size tables are that are just smaller versions of the official size tables.
-They are often around 7 ft x 4 ft, with a height of 2.5 ft.
+There are lots of smaller tables table tennis table sizes.
+You can get ¾ size tables that are only slightly smaller versions of the regulation tables.
+They are a great compromise for younger players and those who are just playing for fun.
+3/4 size tables are often around 7ft x 4ft, with a height of 2.5ft.

 Mini Ping Pong Tables